DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ```
 Five visitors are run on the codebase: `ClassesVisitor`, `GraphBuilderVisitor`, `DecoratorFactoryTemplateVisitor`, `StrategyVisitor`, and `UsageVisitor`.

-3. At the end of the successive parsings, a summary of the results of the execution is given, and symfinder stops, the container is deleted but Database container is running so you can access it on [http://localhost:7474/browser/](http://localhost:7474/browser/) and explore the data.
+4. At the end of the successive parsings, a summary of the results of the execution is given, and Symfinder-TS stops, the container is deleted but the database container is running so you can access it on [http://localhost:7474/browser/](http://localhost:7474/browser/) and explore the data.
-The information are then sent to the VariCity-TS backend.
+The information is then sent to the VariCity-TS backend.
 ```
 data written to fileData has been correctly sent
 Sent to server http://varicity-backend:3000/projects